-Dennis Kucinich, former Mayor of Cleveland, State Senator and U.S. Congressman, recently led a series of town halls across Ohio about the impact of the failed Charter School Industry on Public Education and Ohio Taxpayers.
+I am Mandy Jablonski, a parent and public education activist from Lorain County Public Education Defenders.
+Dennis Kucinich, former Mayor of Cleveland, State Senator and U.S. Congressman, once led a series of town halls across Ohio about the impact of the failed Charter School Industry on Public Education and Ohio Taxpayers.
 I organized and promoted the Elyria town hall, so people would understand how Statehouse elected officials fund Ohio charter schools by taking much-needed tax dollars away from traditional public school districts.

 I’m not going to mince words here.
 This week was a horrible week for me personally as far as ed activism goes for two different reasons that have to do with putting my whole heart into things that turned out all wrong.
 Take last night, for example.
 I won’t list the incredible number of people or groups that I reached out to to get them to the April 27th Charter School Town Hall in Elyria, but please know that I spent many, many hours contacting thousands of people.